 }

 Testing is an essential part of writing maintainable code.
-Unit tests help you catch bugs early and ensure that your code behaves as expected.
-Use testing frameworks like Jest, Mocha, or Jasmine to write and run tests for your JavaScript code.
+Use testing frameworks like Jest or Mocha to write unit tests for your functions and components.

 Example: